ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 Hello, World!
 ```

-The following features are supported by current Docker builder extension.
+The following features are supported by the Docker builder extension.

 -   Dockerfile generation.
 -   Docker image generation.